-Gill hits sparkling double century for India
+Gill hits sparkling double century as India beat NZ

 |Scorecard

-Shubman Gill hit a fine double century to help India reach 349-8 in the first one-day international against New Zealand in Hyderabad.
+Shubman Gill hit a fine double century as India beat New Zealand by 12 runs in a thriller in Hyderabad.

 Opener Gill smashed 19 fours and nine sixes in his innings of 208 from 149 balls, reaching his 200 with three successive sixes off Lockie Ferguson.

+Just as it looked like the tourists might pull off an unlikely win, Mohammed Siraj took two quick wickets.

+Siraj finished with 4-46, including the wicket of Mitchell Santner, who shared 162 for the seventh wicket with Bracewell.

-At the age of 23 years and 132 days he becomes the youngest man to hit a double ton in a one-day international.
+At the age of 23 years and 132 days, Gill becomes the youngest man to hit a double ton in a one-day international.

 He is the eighth men's batter to achieve the feat and the fifth Indian.